kb-dk/MerMEId/trunk/INSTALL.md

 should run on port 80, and the latter on 8080.
 In the following I will refer to your server as example.org.

 ### Check

 * http://example.org:80 should tell you something about httpd
 * http://example.org:8080 should tell you something about tomcat

+Complete this by copying the file [apache-httpd/conf-devel.conf]/(apache-httpd/conf-devel.conf) to where your httpd has its virtual host configurations and restart HTTPD.

+(On Ubuntu this is /etc/apache2/sites-enabled/, on Red Hat/Cent OS it is /etc/httpd/conf.d/)

 ## 3. Install eXist DB